 Safer Internet Day 2024

 As technology continues to be an integral part of our daily lives, children are using the internet to access a wide range of content.
-The question teachers often ask is how to prepare for Safer Internet Day, and luckily, here at Kapow Primary, we have plenty of resources to help ensure that your pupils stay safe online.
+Teachers often ask how to prepare for Safer Internet Day.
+At Kapow Primary, we have plenty of resources to help ensure that your pupils stay safe online, as well as designated lessons in our Computing and RSE & PSHE schemes of work.

 What is Safer Internet Day?

-Safer Internet Day is a yearly event, with this year’s event taking place on Tuesday 6th February 2024.
+Safer Internet Day is a yearly event that takes place every February.

 Safer Internet Day started in 2004 and is now celebrated in over 200 countries worldwide, with a different theme each year.
 Every year, millions of school children all over the world take part, learning vital information about ways to stay safe online and how to best manage their internet and screen use.
 The aim is to raise awareness of online issues and concerns, which will naturally change and evolve over time.
 This could include cyberbullying, digital footprints, social media use and more, with a general emphasis on making the internet safer for everyone.